kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 always a recipe for disaster.
 There are several software testing resources online that attempt to explain this concept, but very few of them show some solid examples.

-I promised in the begining of this article that I will not speak about a particular programming language and I intend to keep that promise.
-In this section the illustrations show the data structure of your favourite programming language.
+I promised in the beginning of this article that I will not speak about a particular programming language and I intend to keep that promise.
+In this section the illustrations show the data structure of your favorite programming language.
 Think of them as structs/objects/classes that contain fields/values.

 Let's say that the customer object in an e-shop application is the following: